 Learning to navigate

-Before longitude and longitude were understood ancient peoples had already worked out how to use the stars as their map.
+Before longitude and latitude were understood ancient peoples had already worked out how to use the stars as their map.
 Which is an amazing achievement given that the position of the stars constantly changes and the sky appears differently in each of the hemispheres.

 Planes and ships traveling at night use a range of technologies to help them navigate.
 They may use satellite and radio but were these to fail they could still rely on the stars to get from A to B.